swiftlang/swift-evolution/proposals/NNNN-observability.md

 }
 ```

-The `@Published` identifies each field that participates to changes in the object, however it does not provide any differentiation for those changes.
-This means that from SwiftUI's perspective, a change to `order` effects things using `hasAccount`.
-This unfortunately means that there are additional layouts, rendering and updates created.
-The proposed API cannot only reduce some of the `@Published` repetition but also simplify the SwiftUI view code too!
+The `@Published` attribute identifies each field that participates in changes in the object, but it does not provide any differentiation or distinction as to the source of changes.
+This unfortunately results in additional layouts, rendering, and updates.

-The previous example can then be written as:
+The proposed API not only reduces the `@Published` repetition, but also simplifies the SwiftUI view code too!
+With the proposed `@Observable` macro, the previous example can instead be written as the following:

 ```swift
 @Observable final class Model {